• Skip to primary navigation

 As everyone's social media feeds seem to be harnessing the excitement of the approaching fall months, all the orange, red, and muffled golden hues are taking over the photo filters.
 And, of course, the first flavor that is on everyone's mind seems to be pumpkin spice...for the 10th year in a row (that's totally fine!).
 I realized, though, that I tend to associate flavors with different months.
 The pumpkin-flavored yearning probably won't hit until October.
 So, now, I'm all about the apples.
 And, in November, I'll crave pecans/nuts, with a nice hankerin' for chocolate and mint in December.
 What about you?

 Pssst...if you're interested in another skillet recipe, check out this lighter chocolate chip skillet cookie.
+For more apple flavor, we also recommend air fryer applesauce fritters, apple pecan butter, and apple cinnamon mug cakes.
+And for something more cinnamon-forward, these cinnamon shortbread cookies are a true delight!
 You won't regret it.

 text instructions to share your pictures with me on instagram